imasy36/imasy36.github.io/README.md

-# imasy36.github.io
+# imasy36.github.io  My Portfolio
-#My Portfolio
-  -with following details
+  -with following details\n
-Projects
+Projects \n
   Facebook : A web page with design similar to Facebook [ Basic HTML & CSS ]

   GreenScreen : A visual effects technique for compositing (layering) two images.
 The technique has been used in many fields to remove a